 How to write a resignation letter

-To write a resignation letter, you should include the following information in this order:
+To write a resignation letter, include the following information in this order:

-List next steps or important information.
-Next, list any key information the recipient should be aware of regarding your transition.
+List any key information the recipient should be aware of regarding your transition.
 These details can be worked out with your manager ahead of time.
-If you’re not sure, simply adding that you are happy to do whatever you can to make the transition as smooth as possible will be appreciated.
+However, if you’re not sure what your transition responsibilities should be, simply add that you are happy to do whatever you can to make the transition as smooth as possible.
+This kind of gesture is generally appreciated.

 Resignation letter template

-Please accept this as my formal resignation from XYZ Company.
-My last day will be [insert your final day of work], two weeks from today.
+Please accept this as my formal resignation from [your job title] with [company name].
+My last day will be [your final day of work], two weeks from today.
 I am grateful for all of your support during my time here and deeply appreciate all of the valuable experiences I have gained.
 It has been a sincere pleasure working with you and the team.

 Best wishes, and thank you for everything,